CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 The pipeline is intended to be run on a Linux system and with *very* rare exceptions Linux filesystems are case-sensitive, so if a file is called "file.txt" then you cannot refer to it as "File.txt", or you will not successfully find the file.
 It also means that it is possible to create, e.g., "file.txt", "File.txt", and "FILE.TXT" in the same directory, though this is not good practice in most cases as it can easily lead to confusion.

 More tricky is the case-sensitivity of the Frame IDs used by pathway tools.
 The organism IDs (Database ID in the PGDB table), pathway IDs in the SAVI files (e.g. PWY-1234), and the Frame ID columns in authors.txt and organizations.txt are all examples of frame IDs.
 Frame IDs are used by the Pathway Tools software which is written in Common Lisp, and thus Frame IDs are Lisp symbols.
-Symbols in lisp are used as funciton names, variable names, and simply as general-purpose identifiers.
-Lisp is at its heart a case-sensitive language that pretends to be case-insensitive in most instances.
+Symbols in Lisp are used as funciton names, variable names, and simply as general-purpose identifiers.
+Lisp is best described as a case-sensitive language that pretends to be case-insensitive in most instances.
 Specifically, any symbol that is given to Lisp's parser will be converted to upper-case before it is interpreted, unless it is enclosed in vertical bar characters like |this|.

 Finally, most of the rest of the pipeline is written in Python and a small amount in Perl, Bash, and Java, and all of these are case-sensitive languages.
 And more to the point, all filenames and data, including those used as Lisp symbols in the Lisp / Pathway Tools code, are treated as strings in the Python/Perl/etc. code, making them case-sensitive regardless.